betaglot/plantabeta/docs/reference/Route/Flag/BoundaryFlag.md

 <img height="350" width="350" src="/DirectedGraph_UndirectedGraph.png"/>

-## Related 🟩<envi> EnvironmentElements </envi>🟩
+## Related 🟩<envi> EcoElements </envi>🟩
-- Description of how this RouteElement relates to a particular [EnvironmentElement](/reference/Environment/EnvironmentOverview).
+- Description of how this RouteElement relates to a particular [EcoElement](/reference/Eco/EcoOverview).
-- Description of how this RouteElement relates to a particular [EnvironmentElement](/reference/Environment/EnvironmentOverview).
+- Description of how this RouteElement relates to a particular [EcoElement](/reference/Eco/EcoOverview).
-- Description of how this RouteElement relates to a particular [EnvironmentElement](/reference/Environment/EnvironmentOverview).
+- Description of how this RouteElement relates to a particular [EcoElement](/reference/Eco/EcoOverview).
 ## Related 💜 <neuro>NeuroElements</neuro>
 - Description of how this RouteElement relates to a particular [<neuro>NeuroElement</neuro>](/reference/Neuro/NeuroOverview).
 - Description of how this RouteElement relates to a particular [<neuro>NeuroElement</neuro>](/reference/Neuro/NeuroOverview).